cesardcorreia/smspubli-api/README.md

 ```

+This is not an official package of smspubli.com, in the time of writing this is not, in anyway, affiliated or partned with smspubli.com .
+If I'm infringing any violation with the company image please let me know @ cesar@cesarcorreia.pt

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.